matt-snider/matt-snider.github.io/content/about.md

 type: about
 ---

+Hi, my name is Matt.
+I'm a software engineer from Toronto currently living in Bremen, Germany.

-I'm a software engineer with over 5 years of professional experience.
-I mostly work on web applications (frontend & backend), but enjoy learning new things and am open to working in other domains.
+I've been working since 2013.
+I mostly build web applications, but I really enjoy learning new technologies and concepts, so I'm open to working in other areas.

-I was born and raised in Toronto, but I've been living in Bremen, Germany for the last several years.

-Currently, I most enjoy writing software using **Python**, **Haskell**, **Rust**, and **React**.
-I'm very interested in trying out **Erlang/Elixir** and **Purescript**.
+I've worked professionally with `Python`, `Java`, `C#`, and `PHP` in the backend, and have worked with many of the major frameworks in the frontend (`Vue`, `React`, `Angular`).
+When I have some free time, I enjoy programming and learning `Rust` & `Haskell`.
+I've recently been looking into `Elixir` as well.
+At some point I'd like to try out `Purescript` or `Bucklescript/Reason`.